 Go to the Edit Preferences page of the drill-to portlet.

 For instructions about how to go to the Edit Preferences page, see the Getting Started guide.

 - Click Done.

-The following images provide details about the data source and portlet configuration used to build portlet communication beteen two portlets using portlet events.
+The following images provide details about the data source and portlet configuration used to build portlet communication between two portlets using portlet events.

 The following image shows an example of a drill-from portlet.

-If you click any of the four request types, the drill-to porlet display requests of that request type.
-For example, if you click MBS Project, the drill-to portlet displays requests of the request type MBS Peoject.
+If you click any of the request types, the drill-to portlet display requests of that request type.
+For example, if you click Project Risk, the drill-to portlet displays requests of the request type Project Risk.

 This is the data source of the drill-from portlet TEST_PORTLET_EVENT_A.